monarch-initiative/dipper/README.md

 are semantically captured, using standard modeling patterns.
 We are currently working on tooling around defining, documenting, and constraining our schema as [biolink models](https://github.com/biolink/biolink-model).

-A manuscript is in preparation.
-In the meantime, if you use any of our code or derived data, please cite this repository and the [Monarch Initiative](https://monarchinitiative.org).
+A manuscript on the Dipper pipeline is in preparation.
+In the meantime, if you use any of our code or derived data, please cite this repository and doi: 10.1093/nar/gkw1128.